Header images courtesy of @dickson_tc (via Instagram) and Hong Kong Development Bureau

 Comprising of two comprehensive sections—Tuen Mun to Ma On Shan and Tsuen Wan to Tuen Mun—the New Territories Cycle Track Network creates a connected east-west system between the neighbourhoods of Tsuen Wan, Tuen Mun, Yuen Long, Sheung Shui, Fanling, Tai Po, Sha Tin, and Ma On Shan.
 At present, the track clocks in at a total length of about 60 kilometres, with an additional 22 kilometres expected upon completion.

-For those itching to hit the road, the sections from Tuen Mun to Yuen Long, from Yuen Long to Sheung Shui, and from Sheung Shui to Ma On Shan have been completed and are open to the public, with remaining parts expected to open by end of September.
-Once you’ve tackled this first mammoth stretch, you can look forward to the opening of the extended cycling track between Tsuen Wan and Tuen Mun, which is scheduled to open to the public in early 2021.
+For those itching to hit the road, the sections from Tuen Mun to Yuen Long, from Yuen Long to Sheung Shui, and from Sheung Shui to Ma On Shan have been completed and are open to the public, and an additional track along the Tsuen Wan Waterfront has been released as well.
+Once you’ve tackled this first mammoth stretch, you can look forward to the opening of the extended cycling track between Tsuen Wan and Tuen Mun.

 A little fun fact: This new trail extension to Fanling is built along the Fanling Highway and the East Rail line.
 It was formally released to the public in early 2014, making it easier for cyclists to ride to Fanling without going through villages along the highway, but due to tunnel and highway construction projects, the bike path has undergone several restructuring works in the past few years and the proposed super cycle track linking the Western part to the Eastern part of the New Territories continues to be delayed.

 This cycling trail overlaps slightly with the Tai Wai–Tai Mei Tuk route, though it’s nowhere near as long and it is as flat and easy as they come.
-Cycling along to stunning views of Tolo Harbour and Shing Mun River, the seven-kilometre ride takes you past high-rises and communities of the Ma On Shan neighbourhood, as your destination is Wu Kai Sha Pier at the foot of Ma On Shan.
-There’s also an option to extend your trip to Double Cove’s Starfish Bay for an opportunity to find little crabs and starfish around the swallow water in the beach.
+Cycling along to stunning views of Tolo Harbour and Shing Mun River, the seven-kilometre ride takes you past high-rises and communities of the Ma On Shan neighbourhood, as your destination is Wu Kai Sha Pier at the foot of Ma On Shan mountain.
+There’s also an option to extend your trip to Double Cove’s Starfish Bay for an opportunity to find little crabs and starfish around the shallow water on the beach.

 This understated waterfront ride offers stunning vistas of the South China Sea and about 15 kilometres of flat paths, making it ideal for a relaxed day trip.
 Simply follow the train tracks from Tung Chung to Sunny Bay for the majority of the way with humming motors providing a lo-fi soundtrack in the background.
-You’ll end up at Inspiration Lake, where you can set a blanket out for a post-ride picnic or board a paddleboat.
+You will end up at Inspiration Lake, where you can set out a blanket for a post-ride picnic or board a pedalo to explore the waters.

 Due to the remoteness of the trail, it is best to come prepared with enough water and fuel.
-Furthermore, the entire trail is not rideable; there are at least four short sections that require the rider to get off and carry the bike.
-Still, the experience and striking scenery are second-to-none for thrill-seekers and if you’re lucky, you might catch a glimpse of marauding water buffalos!
+Furthermore, the trail is not entirely rideable; there are at least four short sections that will require you to carry the bike.
+Still, the experience is second-to-none for thrill-seekers and if you’re lucky, you might catch a glimpse of marauding water buffalos!